 Reviewing your budget on a monthly basis highlights the areas where overspending occurs.
 You can then make the applicable adjustments.

 Related read: Short-term liquidity options: what are your choices?

 If you would prefer to have professional help with the management of your estate plan, we can lend a hand.
-Simply contact an SVB Private Wealth Advisor to discuss your current goals.
+Simply contact an SVB Private trust & fiduciary advisor to discuss your current goals.

 While reviewing your basic documents, consider whether or not a Trust may help you achieve certain objectives.
 Trusts can be used in a variety of situations — not solely for estate planning purposes.
-If you need to strengthen your asset protection or strictly allocate certain resources, a trust may be well-suited.
-Speak with your attorney or an SVB Private Wealth Advisor for direction here.
+If you need to strengthen your asset protection or strictly allocate certain resources, a trust can be well-suited for the task.
+Speak with your attorney or an SVB Private trust & fiduciary advisor for direction here.

 Is philanthropy integral to your life or business?
 If you've taken a largely ad hoc view in your charitable work, now may be the time to be more purposeful.
 By pulling together the contribution records for all the organizations you regularly contribute to, you'll gain a better view of what your charitable goals are and what needs to be re-structured and/or revisited.

 If you would like a roadmap to help solidify your philanthropic plans, read our article, “Five steps to more strategic, effective philanthropic giving.”